Poland's top court ruling marks major challenge to EU laws

 Polish judges, it said, should not use EU law to question the independence of their peers.

+In its statement, the European Commission said, "EU law has primacy over national law, including constitutional provisions."

+"All rulings by the European Court of Justice are binding on all member states' authorities, including national courts," it added, warning that it would "not hesitate to make use of its powers under the treaties to safeguard the uniform application and integrity of Union law".

-The legal challenge was brought by Prime Minister Mateusz Morawiecki.
+The legal challenge was brought by Polish Prime Minister Mateusz Morawiecki.

 It was the first time in the history of the 27-strong EU bloc that a leader of a member state had questioned wholesale EU treaties in a constitutional court.